alialib/alia/docs/README.md

 Below is a simple tip calculator made using alia.
-You can see it in action <a target="_self" href="https://alia.dev/#/assorted-examples?id=tip-calculator"> here</a>, along with some other examples.
+You can see it in action <a target="_self" href="https://alia.dev/#/assorted-examples?id=tip-calculator"> here</a>, along with other examples.

 ```cpp
 void